 Born in the Dominican Republic, I grew up in Brooklyn and attended the School of Architecture at Syracuse University and graduated with a Bachelor of Architecture.
 After graduation I attended my first AIA convention in Orlando and remained in Florida where I began my intern training as a young architect.
-Moving down and then up along the East coast, I've practiced architecture for a really long time working on a variety of building types from courthouses to hospitals to residential to airports to high-rise hotels.
+Moving down and then up along the East coast, I've practiced architecture for a really long time working on a variety of building types from courthouses to hospitals to airports to high-rise hotels.
 I was always making art, sometimes exhibiting and selling my artwork while juggling a career.
 An art scholarship gave me the opportunity to relocate back to New York City where I attended the New York Studio School and there I studied painting, drawing and sculpture.
 I also got to meet and study with the many wonderful and iconic NYC artists I'd long admired.

 An Art Statement